-The experimentation with whole bunch fermentation continues.
-After hand picking the fruit around 5 March, we crushed about half of it and left the other half as whole bunches.
-It was lightly, but regularly, hand plunged during its 10 day fermentation and in total the juice spent 31 days on skins.
+After hand picking the fruit, we de-stemmed 65%, leaving the rest as whole bunches, then foot-stomped it and left it be.
+As in 2016 it spent 31 days on skins as it fermented naturally.
 Then through the basket press and into old French oak barrels.
-It was left on its lees, untouched, until racking in January 2017.
+It was left on its lees, untouched, until racking in January 2018.
 It was bottled the following month with a dash of sulphur, but without fining or filtration.

 It's boring to say it...but the 2017 Tonic Grenache feels...well...so Tonic-y.
 It's not a powerhouse Clare red vintage, which suits our light, ethereal style of Grenache quite well.
 It's lifted, spicy and fresh, with some of that trademark Campari spice and crunchy cranberry and red berry fruit.
 Won't mind a light chill on a warm day.

 300 dozen made <> 13.2% alc / vol <> N.B. no wax seal any more

 What others said about the last vintage (2016)...

 Review by Gary Walsh at http://www.winefront.com.au (April 2017)

 “Campari, orange peel, cinnamon sticks, white pepper, dried rose and strawberry.
 It’s light and frisky, with fresh and juicy acidity, cool minerality and ash feel, light but firm rasp of peppery tannin, perfumed and gently tannic on a long finish.
 Clare Valley meets Etna, or so it feels to me.
 This is a beautiful, deft and charismatic wine.
 Unusual, and so good!”
 94/100 Points.
 Drink: 2018 – 2024+